-The executive summary needs to be persuasive and focused on the benefits of your company/product/service, rather than descriptive and focused on the features.
+The executive summary in a proposal must be persuasive and focused on the benefits of your company/product/service, rather than descriptive and focused on the features.
 You’ll have an opportunity to outline features later in the body of the proposal.

-Your introduction needs to be compelling enough to grab the reader’s attention right away and make them want to keep reading.
-This is the time to focus on the client, their issue, and the results they’re looking for; this isn’t the place to spotlight your company.
+The introduction of your executive summary needs to be compelling enough to grab the reader’s attention right away and make them want to keep reading.
+This is the time to focus on the prospect, their issue, and the results they’re looking for; this isn’t the place to spotlight your company.

-You can’t solve a problem that you don’t understand, and people won’t hire you if they think you don’t get it.
+The focus here is on the prospect and their challenge, not your team.
+After all, you can’t solve a problem that you don’t understand, and people won’t hire you if they think you don’t get it.
 Demonstrate your grasp of the situation; include some research or refer to related experience your company has had with a similar project.
-The focus here is on the client and their challenge, not your team.

-This is where you highlight the solution your team has designed to overcome the client’s business challenges.
-Outline how it will work and the benefits the client can expect.
+This is where you highlight the solution your team has designed to overcome the prospect's business challenges.
+Outline how it will work and the benefits they can expect.

 Explain why your company, your team, or your product is the right choice for this situation; why you’re uniquely qualified to do this work.

 Maybe you have lots of experience helping other companies with a similar issue; maybe it’s a special skill your team possesses, technology you’ve built, or approach you’ve adopted.
-Talk about why your company specifically can make this a successful project and deliver the most favourable results.
+Explain why your company specifically can make this a successful project and deliver the most favourable results.

 Call to action

-Since the executive summary’s purpose is to sell, now’s the time to close the deal before the reader even gets to page two.
+Since the purpose of an executive summary is to sell, now’s the time to close the deal before the reader even gets to page two.